 A trained sinus specialist can determine what’s causing your snoring, be it a deviated septum, nasal congestion due to allergies or cold, or something else.
 If you or your loved one snores, we highly recommend getting a comprehensive sleep evaluation by an ENT specialist with a strong focus in rhinology.
 They can help you stop snoring.

-At South Florida Sinus and Allergy Center, we offer the following proven solutions for treating snoring effectively:
+At Florida Sinus & Snoring Specialists, we offer the following proven solutions for treating snoring effectively:

 Minimally Invasive Palatal Stiffening (MIPS)

 MIPS has proven to be really effective to stop snoring even in people who have been experiencing it for several years or decades.
-Dr. Lee Mandel at the South Florida Sinus and Allergy Center created the MIPS procedure as a faster and easier approach to conventional procedures for stiffening a soft palate.
+Dr. Lee Mandel at the Florida Sinus & Snoring Specialists created the MIPS procedure as a faster and easier approach to conventional procedures for stiffening a soft palate.

 During the 15-minute procedure, Dr. Mandel uses a diode laser to trim the uvula and make a tiny cut right at the center of the soft palate.
 He then swings the laser a few times, in a very controlled manner, under the palate’s lining on both sides.
 The entire procedure only takes 3–5 minutes once the patient has been put under anesthesia.

 As the lining heals over the next few days, the palate is pulled up and tightened, causing lesser vibrations during breathing.
 This means no more blocked airways and thus, no more loud, ear-piercing snoring.
 You can also choose to combine MIPS with a nasal or sinus treatment, depending on the severity of your condition.
 In that case, the procedure will probably take an extra 10–15 minutes.
 Once it’s done, you may experience a mild sore throat, but that sensation will completely go away within a week.